JustTotallyMe/ADBSrv/README.md

 # ADBSrv
 Amazon Dash Button Service

-A niet little Windows-Service to detect the button-pushed-event from an AmazonDashButton
+A neat little Windows-Service to detect the button-pushed-event from an AmazonDashButton

 Parts of the code are from user "Youresam" https://github.com/youresam/Dash-Button.